-3550 Busbee Pkwy, Suite 250, Kennesaw, GA 30144 Phone (678) 388-1700 • Fax (678) 388-1730 www.CavMacConsulting.com Offices in Englewood, CO • Kennesaw, GA • Bellevue, NE • Hilton Head Island, SC
+3550 Busbee Pkwy, Suite 250, Kennesaw, GA 30144 Phone (678) 388-1700 • Fax (678) 388-1730 www.CavMacConsulting.com Offices in Englewood, CO • Kennesaw, GA • Bellevue, NE

 In determining the System's liabilities, future events, such as investment returns, salary increases, deaths, retirements, etc., are anticipated based upon the set of actuarial assumptions as approved by the Board.
-Since the previous valuation, the assumptions have been revised to reflect the recent experience of the Plan and reflect the Plan's January 1, 2015 transition to prescription drug benefits provided through a Medicare Prescription Drug Plan (PDP).
-As the Plan will no longer participate in the Centers for Medicare & Medicaid Services' (CMS) Retiree Drug Subsidy Program, the Medicare Part D subsidies implicit in the lower costs for PDPs are recognized in the liability under GASB Statements No. 43 and No. 45.
+Since the previous valuation, several assumptions have been revised or updated as a result of the "Experience Study for the Five-Year Period Ending June 30, 2015", dated October 29, 2015.
+Additionally, the assumed initial per capita health care costs, the assumed rates of health care inflation used to project the per capita costs, and the participation assumptions have been revised.

 The assumptions recommended by the actuary are in the aggregate reasonable related to the experience under the Plan and to reasonable expectations of anticipated experience under the Plan and meet the parameters for the disclosures under GASB Statements No. 43 and No. 45.
-Since the previous valuation, the assumed initial per capita health care costs, the assumed rates of health care inflation used to project the per capita costs, and the participation assumptions have been revised.